stephaniemagdic/fe-m1-practice/day_3/day3-exercises.md

 Describe the differences between border, margin, and padding.
-- _border_:The border separates the edge of one box from another (The box: remember that CSS treats each HTML element as if it lives in its own box).
+-_border_:The border separates the edge of one box from another (The box: remember that CSS treats each HTML element as if it lives in its own box).
 - _margin_:Margins sit outside the edge of the border and it creates a gap between the borders of two adjacent boxes (if you want it to)
-- _padding_:Padding is the space between the border of the box and any content contained within it
+-_padding_:Padding is the space between the border of the box and any content contained within it

 (pg.
 307)

 For a CSS rule padding: 1px 2px 5px 10px, what sides of the content box does each pixel value correspond to?
-- CSS rule padding: padding-top, padding-right, padding-bottom, padding-left (clockwise from the top)
+-CSS rule padding: padding-top, padding-right, padding-bottom, padding-left (clockwise from the top)

 Describe the difference between block-level and inline elements.